This lesson is being piloted (Beta version)

 Firstly, we need to know:

 We also need estimates for how long each requirement will take to resolve, since we cannot meaningfully prioritise requirements without knowing what the effort tradeoffs will be.
 Even if we know how important each requirement is, how would we even know if completing the project is possible?
-Or if we don’t know how long it will take to deliver those requirements we deem to be critical to the success of a project, how can we know if we can include other less important ones?
+Or if we do not know how long it will take to deliver those requirements we deem to be critical to the success of a project, how can we know if we can include other less important ones?

 It is often not the reality, but estimation should ideally be done by the people likely to do the actual work (i.e. the Research Software Engineers, researchers, or developers).
 It shouldn’t be done by project managers or PIs simply because they are not best placed to estimate, and those doing the work are the ones who are effectively committing to these figures.